HelfenKannJeder/helf-o-mat/README.md

 ## Development

 For development you can start `helfomat-web` like normal applications.
-For the frontend project `client` you can execute `npm run start` to have it in development mode.
+For the frontend project `helfomat-web-ui` you can execute `npm run start` to have it in development mode.
 The API is automatically redirected to the backend.

 For offline usage add the parameter `--spring.profiles.active=offline`, then the backend will automatically mock all application which are require network.